raipc/atsd-api-python/README.md

 pip install atsd_client
 ```

-> You may need to upgrade setup tools with `pip install --upgrade setuptools`.
+> It is possible that upgrade setup tools with `pip install --upgrade setuptools`.

-To install a specific version, specify it in the `pip install` command.
+To install a specific version, specify version in the `pip install` command.

 ```sh
 pip install atsd_client==2.2.1